src47/multibax-sklearn/README.md

 Code and methodology in this repo builds on InfoBAX [1] and Multi-point BAX [2]

-[1] Neiswanger, Willie, Ke Alexander Wang, and Stefano Ermon.
-"Bayesian algorithm execution: Estimating computable properties of black-box functions using mutual information."
+[1] Neiswanger, Willie, et al. "Bayesian algorithm execution: Estimating computable properties of black-box functions using mutual information."
 International Conference on Machine Learning.
 PMLR, 2021.

 [2] Miskovich, Sara A., et al. "Bayesian algorithm execution for tuning particle accelerator emittance with partial measurements." arXiv preprint arXiv:2209.04587 (2022).